MicrosoftDocs/azure-stack-docs/azure-local/update/azure-update-manager-23h2.md

     [![Screenshot to install system updates in Azure Update Manager.](./media/azure-update-manager/install-update.png)](media/azure-update-manager/install-update.png#lightbox)

 4. On the **Check readiness** page, review the list of readiness checks and their results.
+    - You receive the results of these readiness checks from system health checks performed **every 24 hours**.
+If any readiness checks fail, you need to acknowledge the potential impact.
     - You can select the links under **Affected systems** to view more details and individual system results.
+For information on the check types, see [About readiness checks](azure-update-manager-23h2.md#about-readiness-checks).

 5. Select **Next**.

     [![Screenshot on the check readiness of updates in Azure Update Manager.](./media/azure-update-manager/check-readiness.png)](media/azure-update-manager/check-readiness.png#lightbox)